 If your loyalty rewards program emails look old and outdated, your participants will associate that with your brand.
 If your loyalty rewards program website is hard to navigate or poorly designed, your participants will associate that with your brand.
 If customer support for the reward redemption process is slow or nonexistent, your participants will associate that with your brand.

-By the same token, if your loyalty rewards program communication is relevant and memorable if reward redemption is smooth and fast if your website and platforms are easy-to-use and well-thought-out, your participants will associate all of those positive
+By the same token, if your loyalty rewards program communication is relevant and memorable, if reward redemption is smooth and fast, if your website and platforms are easy-to-use and well-thought-out, your participants will associate all of those positive qualities with your brand.

 Today, we’ll be looking at several things you can do to maximize the effectiveness of your incentive loyalty marketing and protect the integrity of your brand.